cloudtnt-rcl/RCL.CloudTnT.Specification/README.md

 ### Response

-If the credential does not exist in the wallet, a new credential will be saved in the wallet a ``201`` response will be returned with the credential in jwt compact format in the body of the request with content type ``text plain``.
+If the credential does not exist in the wallet, a new credential will be saved in the wallet and a ``201`` response will be returned with the credential in jwt compact format in the body of the request with content type ``text plain``.

 If the credential does exist, it will be updated and a ``200`` response will be returned in the response with the credential in the body.